jaredsylvia/twitch-jeb/README.md

 * Ideally learn React.
 * Implement JWST or a better OAuth refresh method that doesn't use cookies.
 * Refactor more.
+* Get rid of all this spaghetti code, aka more refactoring.